 By the mid-Nineteenth Century, most states had dropped property requirements.
 And with the ratification of the Fifteenth Amendment in 1870, voting rights were granted to all male citizens, 21 and older, regardless of color.
 It took another half-century before the passage of the 19th Amendment, extending the vote to women.

 But it wasn’t until 1971 that America lowered its voting age to 18.
 The 26th Amendment was ratified largely as a result of heated student opposition to the Vietnam War and the contention that if an 18-year-old was old enough to be drafted into the military, he or she should also be considered mature enough to influence political outcomes.
 “Old enough to fight, old enough to vote,” became the movement’s campaign slogan.

 More recently, local legislative efforts to lower the voting age have sparked up in a number of states, including California, Florida and Alaska, but none have thus far been successful.

-But if history is a guide, the possibility could certainly be within reach if enough young people demanded it.
+But if history is any guide, the possibility could certainly be within reach if enough young people demanded it.